soroushtou/Kitchen-Scale/README.md

 # Kitchen-Scale
-DIY kitchen scale
+DIY kitchen scale.

-program is written in Codevision AVR
+program is written in Codevision AVR.

 This is my DIY kitchen scale.
 As the name applies, I use it in the kitchen to weigh powders and other food ingredients!
 It can weigh up to 1kg with 0.2g precision.
 Features a button to reset the current weight to zero and uses 2, 2-digits seven segments for display!
 The weighting is done by a 1kg Load cell, an HX-711 module, and an Atmega8.
 I used a Lithium-Ion battery and boost converter to power the circuit.
 The program is written in C language and Codevision AVR software.